 Policies and Basic Approach

-Mitsui & Co. has set out the Action Guideline of "reducing the burden on the environment in our business activities thorough reduction, reuse, and recycling of waste, including harmful substances, and its proper disposal" under our Environmental Policy.
+Under our Environmental Policy, we have stipulated that we will act to reduce hazardous waste and pollutants and ensure the proper handling of any such materials, and strive to prevent air, water and soil pollution.
 We recognize that it is a vital issue for us to strive to improve the environmental value by reducing their environmental burden.
 This includes pollution control and protecting the environment.
 We will comply with laws, regulations and ordinances related to air pollution, water pollution, soil pollution, and rules covering other hazardous substances.
 We will also work to reduce the emission of pollutants and contaminated substances that are not subject to current laws, regulations and ordinances.
 We promote initiatives that lead to the reduction of water and soil contamination and a reduced quantity of chemical substances released into the atmosphere.

 Goals and Targets